GazPrash/TinyAPI/readme.md

 ## Ongoing Improvements

 I'm actively working on making TinyAPI even better.
-THe next big step is to introduce multi-threading support for enhanced performance and concurrency, add encoding support for serving media files, and more.
+The next big step is to introduce multi-threading support for enhanced performance and concurrency, add encoding support for serving media files (currently Images are supported), and more.